-- CREATING A STARTER -You can make your own starter (see my guide on my Instagram highlights at @tartinemaple), or you can put off by all this work, you can simply get some from an established batch.
-Ask around in your friend groups or online.
-Most people won’t mind sharing a Tbsp. or enough to get you started.
+- CREATING A STARTER -You can make your own starter (see our guide here), or you can put off by all this work, you can simply get some from an established batch.
+We do sell some fresh starter at the store here.

 - 2 days before you want to make bread (or more), take the starter out of the fridge and feed it for a couple of days.
 Make sure your starter double in size within 12 hours of feeding time, or else, keep feeding daily until it does.
 If your starter doesn’t rise that much, you bread won’t be rising either.
 The day before making your dough, make your leaven (see below).
 Feed another 1 Tbsp / 15 gr of this remaining starter a ratio of 1-2-2, starter, flour and water.
 The next day go on with making your bread and keep feeding the extra starter or place it in the fridge.

 Plan to get started two days before you want bread.
 99% of this time is inactive waiting, with only about 40 minutes total work.
 This is a tentative schedule for how I’d make bread.